HR Help for Business: Does Your Company Need HR?

 - Taking up too much of your time.

-- Shortchanging employees by not providing them with a structured orientation program, detailed job descriptions, an employee handbook, and the best possible benefit plans.
+- Shortchanging employees by not providing them with a structured orientation program, detailed job descriptions, an employee handbook, or the best possible benefit plans.

-- Imperiling workers and the business through noncompliance with federal and state regulations.
+- Jeopardizing worker safety and other legal aspects of business through non-compliance with federal and state regulations.

-- Getting in the way of running the business.
+- Getting in the way of revenue generating activities.

 Other warning signs can include: